inversed-ru/Ascension/README.md

 # Ascension
 A metaheuristic optimization framework.
-See the [project homepage](http://inversed.ru/Ascension.htm) for an overview and notable results (but note that some of the described features had to be omitted from the 2.0 release).
+See the [project homepage](http://inversed.ru/Ascension.htm) for an overview and notable results (please note that many of the described features had to be omitted from the 2.0 release).

 ## How to use the framework
 Copy a project definition module (PDM) into the project folder, rename it to *problem.pas*, then compile and run Ascension.
 A couple of example PDMs are located in the *problems* folder.
 Algorithm parameters are specified in the *Config.ini* file.